Summary

 - altered eating habits

-- inattentiveness, puerile preoccupations, economy of effort, and impulsive responding
+- inattentiveness, puerile preoccupations, economy of effort, impulsive responding, and compulsive behaviors

 - signs of amyotrophic lateral sclerosis (ALS)